tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 Moving the peer address to a bucket of old addresses has the effect of upgrading, or increasing the ranking of a peer in the address book.

-**Note** In v0.34 a peers is currently marked good only from the consensus reactor whenever it delivers a correct consensus message.
+**Note** In v0.34 a peer is currently marked good only from the consensus reactor whenever it delivers a correct consensus message.

 ## Bad peers